-Perhaps you have heard someone say that we live in the age of grace and the age of the law is now over.
+Perhaps you have heard someone say that we live in the age of grace and the age of the law is now over, the 10 commandments are no longer applicable to life today.
 Is that right?
 How does one reconcile this with the continuing commandments in the New Testament that speak to virtue, morality, and reflecting God’s goodness out of gratitude?
-Such a conundrum would often cause my uncle to exclaim, “We need a Philadelphia lawyer to figure this out!”
-Well, with all due respect to Uncle John, we really don’t.
-We just need to apply some slow, careful study to God’s revealed Word.
-So, let’s go.
+Let's carefully study God's Word in the Bible to reveal to us the importance of the 10 commandments today.

 The Ten Commandments are given by God to Israel through Moses.
 The account of the Ten Commandments is found in both the Exodus passage that we will employ, as well as Deuteronomy 5:6-21.

 10 Commandments List